TrellixVulnTeam/AutomationChallengeCode_DYMC/README.md

 		# To run validlogintest file -> robot testcases\validlogintest.robot
 		# To run shoppingcarttest file -> robot testcases\shoppingcarttest.robot
 		# If using pycharm IDE, the above command will also work in the pycharm terminal window

+# Documentation
 	# See the Documentation folder for assumption taken in respect of the testcases